Bianca-Morris/modderize/README.md

 ## Acknowledgments

--   Firebase, Tailwind, NextJS, and Typescript Documentation (as well as docs for other npm dependencies like `react-share`, `recoil`, `sorted-array-functions`, etc.)
+-   Firebase, Tailwind, NextJS, and Typescript Documentation (as well as docs for other npm dependencies like `react-share`, `react-firebase-hooks`, `recoil`, `sorted-array-functions`, etc.)
 -   [Othneildrew](https://github.com/othneildrew/Best-README-Template), for the template used for this README
 -   This project was created from the official [Next.js TailwindCSS template](https://github.com/vercel/next.js/tree/canary/examples/with-tailwindcss)
 -   [FreeCodeCamp.com](https://www.freecodecamp.com/) for their [Reddit Clone](https://www.youtube.com/watch?v=rCm5RVYKWVg) and [LinkedIn Clone](https://www.youtube.com/watch?v=HimR8Xtz17U) tutorials
+-   [Tailwind UI](https://tailwindui.com/) and [HeadlessUI](https://headlessui.com/) for a variety of components and design patterns
+-   [Dan Abramov](https://overreacted.io/making-setinterval-declarative-with-react-hooks/) for the `useInterval` hook (and for making React, I guess...)
+-   [David Walsh](https://davidwalsh.name/react-useprevious-hook) for the `usePrevious` hook
+-   [achuinard](https://github.com/CSFrequency/react-firebase-hooks/issues/13) for the `useCollectionDataStatic` hook
 -   [Canva](https://www.canva.com/), which I used to create the logo
 -   [Framer](https://www.framer.com/) and [Figma](https://www.figma.com/), which I used to mock up the prototypes
 -   [Karina Lin-Murphy](https://teach.extension.harvard.edu/people/karina-lin), Capstone Advisor